 Guy Joosten started to direct in Asia in 2018 with productions in Seoul (Korean National Opera) and Tokyo (Japanese National Opera-Nikikei).

-In addition to his work as a director he was also professor at the University of Hamburg and lecturer at university colleges in Amsterdam, Saarbrücken, Eindhoven, Maastricht and Barcelona.
-He teaches opera courses at the Royal Flemish Conservatoire in Antwerp and founded the International Opera Academy.
-He gives regular masterclasses, e.g. in Sofia and Tel Aviv.
+In addition to his work as director he was also professor at the University of Hamburg and lecturer at university colleges in Amsterdam, Eindhoven, Saarbrücken, Maastricht and Barcelona.
+He also teaches the opera course at the Royal Flemish Conservatoire in Antwerp.
+He is the founder of the International Opera Academy in Ghent where he was general manager until October 2023.

 He gives regular masterclasses, e.g., in Antwerp, Sofia and Tel Aviv, Leipzig, Valencia & Madrid.